Geyser Guide | Cosmopolitan Projects

 • According to safety requirements to prevent severe burns and to assist in energy saving, the standard factory setting is 36°C.

-• You can have the thermostat set to a higher temperature by a qualified plumber should you wish to do so.
+• You can have the thermostat set to a higher temperature by a qualified plumber, should you wish to do so.

-• The disadvantages of doing this include:It will need more solar energy and electricity units to warm the water to a higher temperature, costing you more money.You will lose more water through the overflow safety valve since higher temperature leads to more pressure in the valve, resulting in additional water costs on your municipal account.
+• The disadvantages of doing this include the need for more solar energy and electricity units to warm the water to a higher temperature, which costs more money.
+You will lose more water through the overflow safety valve because higher temperatures increase the pressure in the valve, resulting in additional water costs on your municipal account.

 Taking care of your solar geyser during water-shedding